 The Energy Program has produced a variety of cutting edge documents to help municipalities and schools understand their energy options in New Jersey, so that they remain on the cutting edge of the latest technology in the 21st century.
 To view these documents, click HERE.

 The New Jersey Board of Public Utilities (NJ BPU) was one of the founding partners of the Sustainable Jersey program.
-The New Jersey Clean Energy Program (NJ CEP) has a variety of opportunities available for municipalities, and one goal of the Sustainable Jersey Energy Program is to assist municipalities with using the NJ CEP program effectively.
-Some of the actions the Energy Program and NJ CEP can assist with are a Local Government Energy Audit, Environmental Savings Improvement Plan, Direct Install, and Energy Star.
+New Jersey's Clean Energy Program (NJ CEP) has a variety of opportunities available for municipalities, and one goal of the Sustainable Jersey Energy Program is to assist municipalities with using the NJCEP program effectively.
+Some of the actions the Energy Program and NJCEP can assist with are Energy Tracking and Management; Energy Efficiency in Municipal Facilities; Commercial Energy Efficiency Outreach; and Residential Energy Efficiency Outreach.